 Trucks are large vehicles that may require more than even two cameras to monitor.
 You’ll find there aren’t a lot of options similar to the VSYSTO truck dash cam, so you might be wary of your purchase.
 But this one comes with a 100% quality guarantee and money-back warranty, so that means no need to worry.

 - The three-camera recording is not something we see often.
 You can monitor all angles of your truck with this purchase.

 - Amazon Choice Product

 - The side and back cameras are weatherproof and can be mounted to the exterior of your truck.

-- You have the option of setting the camera to record at either 1, 3 or 5-minute files.
+- You have the option of setting the dash cam to record at either 1, 3 or 5-minute records.

 - Loop recording will replace all old footage with new ones automatically when the memory card is full.

-- The G-sensor activation will record footage that is immune to the loop recording function.
+- The G-sensor feature will start recording footage that is immune to the loop recording function.

 - Your purchase is protected with a 100% quality guarantee and a 100% money-back guarantee.

-- It can be hard to maneuver such a large vehicle, and the auto turning and reversing detection will keep you from scrapes and bumps.
+- It can be hard to maneuver such a large vehicle, and the auto turning and reversing detection in the dash cam will keep you from scrapes and bumps.